Compare Moab internet speeds to the national average

 DSL internet from Frontier uses telephone lines in Moab to deliver service, which often leads to lower prices and higher availability, though download speeds are likely to be slower than cable or fiber-optic internet.

-Internet prices for Frontier start at $54.99/mo.*, which is about the same as the average starting price for internet in Moab, $54.99.
+Internet prices for Frontier start at $44.99/mo.*, which is lower than the average starting price for internet in Moab, $52.49.

 |